techstartucalgary/Docs/src/installation/installfest/README.md

 Then select `Ubuntu 20.04` or the version of Ubuntu you installed.
 This will cause some reinstalling to happen, but once it's done, you will be able to use VSCode with Ubuntu.

-Now you can go back to the WSL2 terminal and open VSCode by running the following command:
+To check if WSL2 is connected with VSCode, go to the WSFL2 terminal and run the following command:

 ```bash
 code .